Information on document certification and translation

 - Its official stamp

 The stamp must show the official emblem of the body – a stamp consisting of text only is not acceptable.
 If a copy has several pages, it must be confirmed that each page is part of the same document.
 It is sufficient for the statement and signature to be included on only one page provided that all pages are placed on top of one another, stapled together and stamped in such a way that part of the official stamp is visible on each page.
 Each page may also be certified individually.
 If this is the case, please ensure that your name is specified on each page of the original document.
 If this is not the case, the corresponding information should be included in the certification statement.
-Statements must also include a comment on the type of certificate.
+Statements must also include identification of the type of document.

 If a page is printed on both sides and the content of both sides is relevant, the statement must refer to both sides (for example: ‘Hiermit wird amtlich beglaubigt, dass die vor-/umstehende Kopie mit dem Original übereinstimmt’ or ‘It is hereby certified that the copy above and overleaf corresponds to the original’).
 If this is not the case, both sides must be certified individually.